Nobel winner’s army defense blasted in Myanmar genocide case

 According to the government statement, a group of Rohingya “terrorists” skirmished with security forces in the village during “clearance operations” by the military.
 It said about 500 villagers attacked the security forces with weapons such as knives, sticks and wooden spears, and the security forces were forced to shoot in self-defense.

-She closed by saying that “Myanmar requests the court to remove the case from its list” or reject Gambia’s request for urgent action.

-No date was given for when a decision would be handed down.
-While a decision is expected relatively soon, the main case will probably take years to resolve.
+Suu Kyi was expected to take the stand later Thursday for final remarks before the hearing concludes.
+The court will likely issue a decision on Gambia’s request for provisional measures relatively quickly, but the main case will probably take years to resolve.